 The CIE Conference will explore these themes through panels and presentations led by a variety of stakeholders including community or non-governmental organizations; the private sector; academics; local, regional, provincial, territorial, and/or federal governments; Indigenous governments and/or organizations; and other policymakers.

 To register for Canada’s definitive rural development event where public, private, and civil society sectors share best practices and discover new opportunities, click here.

 The Community Economic Development and Employability Corporation (CEDEC) brings together public, private and civil society sectors to enhance economic activity that benefits communities, especially Official Language Minority Communities (OLMCs).

-CEDEC is funded by the Enabling Fund for Official Language Minority Communities and by the Government of Canada
+CEDEC is funded by the Enabling Fund for Official Language Minority Communities and by the Government of Canada.

 The Canadian Rural Revitalization Foundation (CRRF) was established in 1989 to contribute to the revitalization and sustainability of rural Canada through collaborative research for rural leaders in the community, private sector, and in all levels of government.
 CRRF works to create credible insights and to improve our understanding of issues and opportunities that are of common interest to rural residents across Canada.
-Knowledge and better understanding are the fundamental pillars for the welfare of rural communities and environments.
+Knowledge and better understanding are the fundamental pillars for the welfare of rural communities and environment.